brentgreeff/confab/DEV-SETUP.md

 `rvm install 3.3.5 --with-openssl-dir="$(brew --prefix openssl@3)"`

+If RVM doesn't tell you to install the correct ruby version:

+`type rvm`
+Does it produce `-bash: type: rvm: not found`

-- if RVM doesn't tell you to install the correct ruby version, make sure that the following line is in your .bashrc or .bash_profile:
+Make sure that the following line is in your .bashrc or .bash_profile:

 ```shell
 [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm" # Load RVM into a shell session *as a function*
 ```

+### Start webserver etc

+`bin/dev` - to start development services.

+Please check for: `Listening on http://127.0.0.1:3100` to see the PORT the web server is running on.

 ### Create & migrate DB